Roman and Late Antique architecture

 Suburb

-The buildings in the suburb excavated by Erich Sowboda in the 1930s require a thorough reassessment, as do the craftsmen's quarter and the thermal baths.
-The finds from Sowboda's excavations are now kept in Bruck Castle; unfortunately, documents relating to the findings can no longer be found.
-What is certain is that the area to the east of the town along the main roads was also densely built-up and, according to current knowledge, no necropolises can be assumed up to approx. 200 metres east of the town wall.
+The buildings in the suburb excavated by Erich Sowboda in the 1930s require thorough reassessment, as do the craftsmen’s quarter and the thermal baths.
+The finds from Sowboda’s excavations are now housed in museum Schloss Bruck (Lienz); unfortunately, no documentation of the contexts has survived.
+What is certain is that the area east of the city along the main roads was also densely built up, and, based on current knowledge, no necropoleis can be assumed up to approximately 200 meters east of the city wall.

 Grabungsgelände der Vorstadt in den 1930ern